A Preterist Commentary on Revelation 16: Summary and Highlights

-Revelation 16:15 Commentary: During the Second Coming, Christ “Comes on the Clouds in Judgment.”
+A Realized Eschatological View and Commentary of Revelation 16:15: During the Second Coming, Christ “Comes on the Clouds in Judgment.”
 This Expression is Used Several Times in Biblical History at the Destruction of a Kingdom.

 Though Christ had already returned visibly at the head of his angelic army in the spring of A.D.
 66, this verse speaks of a different aspect of the second coming.
 In v.
 15, John’s audience is warned of Christ coming on the clouds in judgment, something the God of Israel had done multiple times in Old Testament history at the destruction of a wicked kingdom.
 And just as the brightness of God’s presence was masked by dark storm clouds in those instances, Christ would have also been invisible here.
 Christ, like his father earlier, threatens to return in judgment on thick clouds that would darken the sky at the head of the Roman army, his weapon to scourge the wicked inhabitants of the land (Psalm 18, Isaiah 19:1).
 This prodigious thunderstorm marking the return of Christ is described at the onset of next plague.
 But before this ominous storm, John witnesses the assembling of the kings at Armageddon:

 16Then they gathered the kings together to the place that in Hebrew is called Armageddon.

 Revelation 16:16 Preterist Commentary: The Roman Kings, Generals and their Armies Assembled Near Mt.
 Megiddo before Attacking Jerusalem.
 There is No Mention of a Battle of Armageddon anywhere in the Bible.